-Yes, this is correct -but what about the extremes?
+Yes, this is correct -but what about the extremes where aeolian deposition has considerable influence on soil depth and properties - that is the extreme end of the soilscape spectrum?
 There are many aeolian-dominated soilscapes which - as we described in the introduction and explored in our last paper - are potentially much different in some aspects.
 For example our analysis suggests that aeolian-dominated soilscapes are more susceptible to environmental changes.
+Ultimately, that is really what we are exploring here.